Cleaning Best Practices for the Arcade Industry

-In order to ensure customer and employee safety, it is recommended that machines are cleaned and sanitized on a regular basis, especially components that are touched frequently like buttons and knobs.
+To ensure customer and employee safety, it is recommended that machines are cleaned and sanitized regularly, especially components that are touched frequently, like buttons and knobs.

 The CDC has provided the following guidance on cleaning and sanitizing equipment:

 • Wear disposable gloves and face masks to clean and disinfect machines.

 • Disposable gloves should be discarded after each cleaning.

-• If reusable gloves are used, those gloves should be dedicated for cleaning and disinfection of surfaces for COVID-19 and should not be used for other purposes.
+• If reusable gloves are used, those gloves should be dedicated to cleaning and disinfection of surfaces for COVID-19 and should not be used for other purposes.

 • Clean hands immediately after gloves are removed.
-Cleaning refers to the removal of germs, dirt, and impurities from surfaces.
+Cleaning refers to removing germs, dirt, and impurities from surfaces.
 It does not kill germs, but removing them, lowers their numbers and the risk of spreading infection.

-• Disinfecting refers to using chemicals, for example, EPA-registered disinfectants to kill germs on surfaces.
-This process does not necessarily clean dirty surfaces or remove germs, but killing germs on a surface after cleaning, it can further lower the risk of spreading infection.
+• Disinfecting refers to using chemicals, such as EPA-registered disinfectants, to kill surface germs.
+This process does not necessarily clean dirty surfaces or remove germs, but killing germs on a surface after cleaning, can further lower the risk of spreading infection.

 • Consider a monthly spray disinfectant and an antimicrobial surface coating service.